-Each learner must complete the two mandatory units - Introduction to Logistics and Introduction to Customer Service and Marketing.
-They must then choose two optional units.
-For the RLC and military personnel undertaking this qualification after completion of their Class 2 course, the optional units are Introduction to Purchasing and Introduction to Warehousing and Inventory.
+Each learner must complete the two mandatory units - Business Theory and Business Application.
+They must then choose one optional unit.
+240 total guided learning hours.
+For the RLC personnel undertaking this qualification after completion of their Class 1 course, the optional unit is Warehousing.